Anorthosite: Archean anorthosites

 Archean anorthosites represent the second largest anorthosite deposits on Earth.
 Most have been dated between 3,200 and 2,800 Ma, and commonly associated with basalts and/or greenstone belts.

 Archean anorthosites are distinct texturally and mineralogically from Proterozoic anorthosite bodies.
 Their most characteristic feature is the presence of equant, euhedral megacrysts (up to 30 cm) of plagioclase surrounded by a fine-grained mafic groundmass.
 The plagioclase in these anorthosites is commonly An80-90.

-Economic value of anorthosite
+Economic value

+The material's high temperature resistance makes it valuable in applications in the aerospace and defense industries.
+Its low alkali content also makes it a valuable raw material for fiberglass, requiring minimal refinement or pre-processing.
+Anorthosite could potentially be used in aluminium production as an alternative to bauxite.

+Contents

 The primary economic value of anorthosite bodies is the titanium-bearing oxide ilmenite.
 However, some Proterozoic anorthosite bodies have large amounts of labradorite, which is quarried for its value as both a gemstone and a building material.
 Archean anorthosites, because they are aluminium-rich, have large amounts of aluminium substituting for silicon; a few of these bodies are mined as ores of aluminium.

 Anorthosite was prominently represented in rock samples brought back from the Moon, and is important in investigations of Mars, Venus, and meteorites.